 The deers in the park seem to have a special ability in detecting who has deer crackers on them.
 And once they spot you, you are not getting away.
 They will do anything to get those crackers from you.

 Once seemingly docile, the deers will become a little more aggressive and start approaching you.
-They will gather around you and being nipping on your clothing and headbutting your rear until you give them the crackers.
+They will gather around you and nip on your clothing and headbutt your rear until you give them the crackers.
 It is quite an intimidating experience.

 My recommendation is don’t buy the deer biscuits.
 You are essentially putting a target on your back if you do.
 You still can bow to the deers, pet them, and take photos with them without feeding them!

 If you do, make sure you are aware of your environment and try not to get surrounded.

-Nara Park is definitely a place to visit if you are traveling with kids!
+Nara Park is a great place to visit in Nara with kids!

 3. Yoshikien Garden Or Isuien Garden

 Inside Nara Park are many serene gardens that are worth seeing, my favorite of which is the Yoshikien Garden.
 Tourists usually never hear about the Yoshikien Garden and visit the neighboring Isuien Garden.

 Which one is better?